gslprod/Connect-It-game/README.md

 **This is my final graduation project.**

-This repo contains source files for mobile game "ConnectIt!".
+This repo contains source files for mobile game "Connect It!".

 I create it in order to test my skills on: